Learn It! Do It! Days

 Watch live Monarchs and see how they pass through each stage of the lifecycle.
 Look closely at butterfly and moth wings.
 Metamorphose when you make wings of your own and discover how moths and butterflies protect themselves from predators.

-Build a working weather station, explore extreme weather, travel through the water cycle, and see how clouds form. • Add a 45-minute planetarium show, Zula Patrol: Under the Weather, $2/person (special price with Wild Weather Extravaganza).
+Build a working weather station, explore extreme weather, travel through the water cycle, and see how clouds form. • This program includes a brief visit to our planetarium to learn about clouds.

 Explore the hydrosphere, the properties that make water special, the water cycle and watersheds, and why pollution matters.
 Look at pond water under a microscope, test water quality, build your own water cycle terrarium and watch the water cycle in action. • Add a 45 minute planetarium show, Oasis in Space, $2/person (special price with Water, Water Everywhere!).